 The Pool of Zeliha is now entirely surrounded by fancy restaurants, and guests can even rent small boats to ride around on.

-Like many things around here, however, the castle is much older than Abraham’s era.
+Like many things around here, however, the castle is even much older than Abraham’s era.

 Humans have inhabited this site since at least 10,000 BC, around the time Göbekli Tepe was established.
-The castle was in continuous use for thousands of years, and the two Corinthian columns date to the 3rd century AD.
+The castle was in continuous use for thousands of years, and the two Corinthian columns at the top date to the 3rd century AD.